Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

     The disabled state of the object.

 `facing`_ (`number`_)
     Convenient access to the z-component of the reference's orientation.
+Setting the facing sets the reference as modified.

 `hasNoCollision`_ (`boolean`_)
     Sets the no-collision flag on this reference, and recalculates collision groups.
 Use the setNoCollisionFlag function to manage collision group recalculation instead.